 The course is suitable for wheelchair users and we will have a dedicated wheelchair start on the 1.5K course.
 Participants in a self-propelled wheelchair will be automatically allocated to this wave, other wheelchair participants have the option to go into this wave, or take part in the age specific mass waves.

 The route will involve going over the Millennium Bridge, involving an adverse camber, so those choosing to participate may want to do so accompanied by an adult support runner – all participants should take special care on sections that might be tricky at high speed.

-The Mini 50, a 50m short course for children who wouldn’t ordinarily be able to participate in the age group events, due to their specific needs, will be taking place again in 2022.
+The Mini 50 is a 50m short course for children who wouldn’t ordinarily be able to participate in the age group events, due to their specific needs.
 You can find more information here.
-Places are limited but if you would like to register your interest please send your details to email@example.com.

 All runners will start by crossing the Swing Bridge.
 Junior runners will then do an out and back section towards the Redheugh Bridge, before re-joining the Mini route that heads along the Gateshead Quayside, past the Sage Gateshead and the Baltic Centre for Contemporary Art.
 All participants will then run across the Millennium Bridge before their big finish on the Newcastle Quayside, near the Law Courts.

 Please note: Route may be subject to change.